PRP for Stretch Marks: Evaluating Treatment Effectiveness

 The integumentary system, comprising the epidermis, dermis, and hypodermis, serves as the body's primary barrier against environmental stressors.
 The epidermis, the outermost layer, provides a waterproof barrier and creates skin tone.
 Beneath lies the dermis, rich in collagen and elastin fibers, which confer tensile strength and elasticity, respectively.
 The hypodermis, or subcutaneous layer of human skin, consists of fat and connective tissue that houses larger blood vessels and nerves.

 Striae, or stretch marks, emerge as a result of rapid dermal stretching that exceeds the skin's capacity for elastic deformation, leading to microtears in the connective tissue.
 This phenomenon predominantly affects the dermis, where the disrupted architecture manifests as visible striations on the skin surface.
-Central to this process is the perturbation of collagen and elastin, crucial fibrous proteins that maintain dermal integrity and elasticity.
-Disruptions in their synthesis or organizational structure compromise the skin's elasticity, predisposing it to striae upon stretching.
-[2]
+Central to this process is the perturbation of collagen and elastin, crucial fibrous proteins that maintain dermal integrity and elasticity [2].
+Exacerbating factors include hormonal fluctuations, notably during pregnancy, where elevated levels of hormones like cortisol may weaken dermal fibers [3].

 B. Genetic and Racial Predispositions